build-trust/ockam/documentation/use-cases/end-to-end-encrypt-all-application-layer-communication/README.md

 apt update && apt install nano
 ```

 **NOTE**: If you do not want to use a container for learning excercise then you will need to install Rust locally.
+If you don't have it, please [install](https://www.rust-lang.org/tools/install) the latest version of Rust.
 Only do this step if you chose to not use the learning container.

 ```
 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh